javadhaditaghi/diceParty/README.md

 - For future improvements, I should consider adding comments to clarify complex logic and implementing error handling to manage unexpected user interactions, which would enhance the code's readability and reliability.

 In summary, "Dice Party" is a functional dice game with intuitive gameplay and an appealing design.
 With some additional documentation and error handling, it can further elevate the gaming experience for users.

----

-This review summarizes the code's structure and functionality, providing insight into its strengths and potential areas for improvement, as seen from the perspective of the programmer who developed the game.